-3. Go to the Scribble Maps and select cursor from your top bar.
+3. Go to Scribble Maps and select the cursor from your top bar.
 Next, you can move your cursor on your selected object to hover it (pic.
 4).
 When an object has hovered you can move it.
 Remember that to move the object you need to see your cursor like a cross.
-Usually, in the meantime, the hovered object will turn into blue.
+Usually, in the meantime, the hovered object will turn blue.
 Now to move an object you must click, then hold and drag gently to your next position expected.
 Remember that operation should be carried out slowly.
-The best way to make a good movement is by keeping an eye for exactly one point and move it slowly.
+The best way to make a good movement is by keeping an eye on exactly one point and moving it slowly.
 This “point” suppose to be on the centerline.
 It will allow you to lead your “umbra” roughly within the calculated path of Totality and control everything step by step.
 I have moved my “umbra” every 10 seconds.
 It’s good to do likewise when you started to draw the polygon in Scribble Maps – keep both eclipse.nasa.gov interactive map and your scribble map on the same zoom level (pic.
 5).

-5. When you finish remember to save your map and what is the most important save your .kml file, naming it as a time value.
+5. When you finish remember to save your map and what is most important save your .kml file, naming it as a time value.

 6. After a few similar operations, you should have several .kml files on your Google Earth ‘Places’ list (pic.
 7).
 Making all of them active you should receive a nice “umbra” movement sequence (pic.
 8).